sugarlabs/turtleblocksjs/guide/README.md

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/boxes4.svg'</img>

-Rather than specifying a box to hold each possible result (2 through 12), we use a box as a counter (index) and create a box with the name of the current value in the counter and store in that box a value of 0.
+Rather than specifying a box to hold each possible result (2 through 12), we use a *Box* as a counter (index) and create a box with the name of the current value in the counter and store in that box a value of 0.

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/boxes5.svg'</img>

-Next we add an action to toss the dice 100 times.
+Next we add an *Action* to toss the dice 100 times.
 To simulate tossing a pair of dice, we sum two random numbers between 1 and 6.
 We use the result as the name of the box we want to increment.
-So for example, if we throw a 7, we add one to the box named 7.
-In this way we increment the value in the appropriate box.
+So for example, if we throw a 7, we add one to the *Box* named 7.
+In this way we increment the value in the appropriate *Box*.

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/boxes6.svg'</img>

 Finally, we plot the results.
-Again, we use a box as a counter (index) and call the plot action in a loop.
-In the bar action, we draw a rectangle of length value stored in the box with the name of the current value of the index.
-E.g., when the value in the index box is 2, the turtle goes forward by the value in box 2, which is the accumulated number of times that the dice toss resulted in a 2; when the value in the index box is 3, the turtle goes forward by the value in box 3, which is the accumulated number of times that the dice toss resulted in a 3; etc.
+Again, we use a *Box* as a counter ("index") and call the *Plot Action* in a loop.
+In the *Bar Action*, we draw a rectangle of length value stored in the *Box* with the name of the current value of the index.
+E.g., when the value in the index *Box* equals 2, the turtle goes forward by the value in *Box 2*, which is the accumulated number of times that the dice toss resulted in a 2; when the value in the *Index Box* is 3, the turtle goes forward by the value in *Box 3*, which is the accumulated number of times that the dice toss resulted in a 3; etc.

 11. The Heap